Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Introduction

 Consider the important case when each matrix~$A_i$ is symmetric.
 Then (d) implies that each~$A_iA_j$ is also symmetric, so that~$A_i A_j = A_jA_i$.
 In this case, the coherent configuration is called a {\em symmetric association scheme}.
 In this situation, we can think of~$A_i$ as the adjacency matrix of an unoriented graph (to be called simply a graph in this paper) on~$X$, and a symmetric association scheme is a colouring of the edges of the complete graph on~$X$.

-The algebra generated (for us, over~$\C$) by the matrices in a coherent configuration is called its {\em Bose-Mesner} algebra.
-It has complex dimension~$d$.
+The algebra generated (for us, over~$\C$) by the matrices in a coherent configuration will be called its {\em Bose-Mesner} algebra (a terminology which is standard in the case of symmetric association schemes).
+It has complex dimension~$d+1$.

-Coherent configurations were introduced in 1975 by Higman~\cite{higman}, in order to generalize the following basic example.
+Coherent configurations were introduced in 1975 by Higman~\cite{higman}.
+A key objective, among others which we choose not to discuss here, was to generalize the following basic example.
 Suppose the finite group~$G$ acts transitively on a finite set~$X$.
 For each orbit of~$G$ on~$X\times X$, which is a set of ordered pairs of elements of~$X$, consider the oriented graph on~$X$ whose edges are precisely those pairs.
 Then collectively, these oriented graphs (or rather, their adjacency matrices) form a coherent configuration, to be called henceforth the {\em basic configuration} obtained from the~$G$-action.
 (Here we use the maximum number of colours on the edges of the complete, oriented graph on~$X$, in such a way that the action of~$G$ preserves the colours.)
 The Bose-Mesner algebra for this example is~$\End_G(\C[X])$, the algebra of operators on~$\C[X]$ commuting with the action of~$G$ (see \S\ref{subsec-double-cosets}).

-\begin{rmk} Association schemes, which may be seen as the ``commutative coherent configurations'', actually arose first, in statistics; their first serious application to algebraic problems was made by Delsarte~\cite{delsarte}.
+\begin{rmk} Symmetric association schemes, which may be seen as the ``commutative coherent configurations'', actually arose first, in statistics; their first serious application to algebraic problems was made by Delsarte~\cite{delsarte}.
 Since then, they have been an essential part of coding theory, for example.
 See~\cite{godsil} for a modern exposition of the many combinatorial problems related to association schemes.
 We note that association schemes have also been used in relation with spin networks, see~\cite{spin}.
 For a textbook on coherent configurations, with a point of view which is somewhat different, see~\cite{mongolito}. \end{rmk}

 In this paper we prove: